SamuelD-Data/aac_outcomes_project/README.md

     - Encode categorical columns

 - Explore
-    - Plot each non-target variable's relation to target varialbe, adoption
+    - Create plots to explore relationship between variables
-    - Perform hypothesis test to confirm or deny if this relationship statistically present
+    - Perform hypothesis tests to see if relationships between variables are statistically significant
-    - Identify all variables that were statistically significant for use as features in model

 - Model
     - Create baseline that predicts adopted or not adopted (whichever is more common) in 100% of cases
     - Create alternate models that will fit to and predict train set
-    - Top 2 models that outperform baseline will be used on validate set
+    - Top 2 models that outperform baseline on train sample will be used on validate sample
     - Best model in validate phase will be used on test set
     - Use best model on test set and evaluate results